 IFC - Level II - Life, Disability & Health Insurance Path

 This course will provide the investigative professional with a thorough knowledge of the various disability and life insurance products available today.
 It will provide the laws that affect them, the benefits and options available with each, and the vulnerabilities and opportunities for fraud.
-By laying a foundation of product understanding, this course prepares the student for recognizing, combating, and even deterring insurance fraud in these lines.
+By laying a foundation of product understanding, this course prepares the student for recognizing, combating, and even deterring insurance fraud along these lines.

 This course will provide the investigative professional with thorough knowledge of medical and healthcare fraud in both the private and government sectors, the laws that are designed to protect consumers and taxpayers from losses suffered as a result of such fraud, and techniques both the public and insurance/investigative professionals can utilize to combat fraud.
-Students will learn current scams committed by both claimants and providers, the effects of this type of fraud, red flags for fraud recognition, and investigative tips.
+Students will learn about current scams committed by claimants and providers, the effects of this type of fraud, red flags for fraud recognition, and investigative tips.
 Concepts introduced are illustrated with true-to-life video clips and news articles intended to put these ideas into context.
-Completion of this course will provide students with an all-inclusive understanding of the scope of this problem, ranging from the most simple situations to complex and sophisticated healthcare insurance fraud crimes.
+Completing this course will provide students with an all-inclusive understanding of the scope of this problem, ranging from the most simple situations to complex and sophisticated healthcare insurance fraud crimes.

 IFC - Level II - Liability Insurance Path

 This course will provide the investigative professional with knowledge of what Subrogation is and how it is utilized within the insurance industry.
-You will learn the rights of the insurer and insured regarding subrogation within a claim.
+You will learn the rights of the insurer and insured regarding Subrogation within a claim.
 We will provide knowledge of how to investigate the common subrogation claim and provide investigation checklists for those investigations.